singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #677.
 17.13   Will the recursive algorithm hit the same subproblems repeatedly?
 Can you optimize with a hash table?
 - #678.
 17.14   What if, when you picked an element, you swapped elements around (as you do in quicksort) so that the elements below it would be located before the elements above it?
 If you did this repeatedly, could you find the smallest one million numbers?
 - #679.
 16.6    Imagine you had the two arrays sorted and you were walking through them.
 If the pointer in the first array points to 3 and the pointer in the second array points to 9, what effect will moving the second pointer have on the difference of the pair?
 - #680.
 17.12   To handle whether your recursive algorithm should return the start or the end of the linked list, you could try to pass a parameter down that acts as a flag.
-This won't work very well, though.The problem is that when you call convert(current. left), you want to get the end of left's linked list.This way you can join the end of the linked list to current.
-But,  if current is someone else's right subtree, c onvert(current) needs to pass back the start of the linked list (which is actually the start of current. left's linked list).
+This won't work very well, though.
+The problem is that when you call convert(current. left), you want to get the end of left's linked list.
+This way you can join the end of the linked list to current.
+But,  if current is someone else's right subtree, convert(current) needs to pass back the start of the linked list (which is actually the start of current. left's linked list).
 Really, you need both the start and end of the linked list.
 - #681.
 17.18   Consider the previously explained brute force solution.
 A  bottleneck is repeatedly asking for the next instance of a particular  character.
 Is there a way you can optimize this?
 You should be able to do this in O(1) time.
 - #682.
 17.8    Try a recursive approach that just evaluates all possibilities.
 - #683.
 17.4    Once you've identified that the least significant bit is a 0 (or a 1), you can rule out all the numbers without O as the least significant bit.
 How is this problem different from the earlier part?
 - #684.
 17.23   Start with a brute force solution.
 Can you try the biggest possible square first?
 - #685.
 16.18   Suppose you decide on a specific value for the "a" part of a pattern.
-How many possibili­ ties are there for b?
+How many possibilities are there for b?
 - #686.
-17.9    When you add x to the list of the first k values, you can add 3x, Sx, and 7x to some new list.
+17.9    When you add x to the list of the first k values, you can add 3x, 5x, and 7x to some new list.
 How do you make this as optimal as possible?
 Would it make sense to keep multiple queues of values?
 Do you always need to insert 3x, 5x, and 7x?
 Or, perhaps sometimes you need to insert only 7x?
 You want to avoid seeing the same number twice.
 - #687.
 16.19   Try recursion to count the number of water cells.
 - #688.
 16.8    Consider dividing up a number into sequences of three digits.
 - #689.
 17.19   Part 2: We could do both.
 If we know that a  +  b  =  87 and a   *  b  =  962, then we can solve for a and b: a  = 13 and b  = 74.
 But this will also result in having to multiply really large numbers.
 The product of all the numbers could be larger than 10157• Is there a simpler calculation you can make?